PureType

-Map lookup in Elixir
+Map lookup in Elixir - a taxonomy

 There are several ways to look up values in a map in Elixir (%{a: “b”}), given a single key or multiple keys.
 This article will make clear which ones are more suitable in which scenario, along with an anti-pattern sometimes seen in code.